guardian/interactive-popup/README.md

-Popup
+Interactive popup
 =================================

-An interactive to open a popup

-Usage
+An interactive popup implementation for desktop and mobile web that degrades gracefully on embedded webview.
+This is intended to be use as a workaorund for embedded external content provider that does not support https.

+Development
 =====

 Setup
 -----
 `npm install`

-Development
+Running locally
 -----------
 `npm start`